melling/design_inspiration_2018/README.md

 ### Notes
 - Object -> Pattern -> Make
   - Pattern is placed in Swatches panel
-- Use pattern as Fill Color
+- Use pattern as a Fill Color
 - Double-click on swatch to rename, etc
 - Once the swatch is created, fill a rectangle with the swatch pattern.